zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-availability.md

 ## Configuration

+At a high level you define;

-You can define N number of environment within "environments" property like the below.
+1. N number of environment within "environments" property like the below.
+2. The availability configuration for the alerts within that environment

 ```json
 {